MarcDunand/MarcDunand/README.md

+I am a creative technologist and new media artist currently based in Pittsburgh, PA.
+I was recently awarded my Bachelor’s of Computer Science and Arts from Carnegie Mellon University and I am currently working as a creative technology intern at Deeplocal.
+I will be beginning my Master’s in Design Studies in the Mediums domain at the Harvard Graduate School of Design this Fall of 2025.

-I am an undergraduate Senior at Carnegie Mellon University studying both Computer Science and Art.
-I will complete my degree in May of 2025.
-I have experience ranging from the fully computational to the fully artistic with a special focus on interdisciplinary projects that make use of all facets of my education.
-I believe that data invisible to our eyes underly the world and through thoughtful measurement and beautiful representation we can bring these invisible patterns to light.
+I believe that data invisible to our eyes underlie the world and through thoughtful measurement and beautiful representation we can bring these invisible patterns to light.
 My work focuses on building a relationship with these data.
 Please enjoy exploring my website!

-A bit about me – I am originally from Chicago but I have fallen for Pittsburgh during my time here.
-I have two cats – Salt and Pepper whom I love dearly.
-Some of my hobbies include woodworking and running.
-I’m also a fan of tennis!

 Check out my website here: https://marcdunand.com